Vikash993468/AndromedaNFT/README.md

 - **Metaverse Integration**: Enable CarNFTs to be used in various metaverse platforms, where users can display, trade, and interact with their NFTs in virtual environments.
 - **Sustainability Focus**: As the car industry moves toward sustainability, feature eco-friendly and electric car NFTs to highlight innovation in the automotive world.

+## Embeddable Link

+Explore the **AndromedaNFT** project and interact with the digital car assets directly through our [embeddable interface](https://embeddables.testnet.andromedaprotocol.io/galileo-4/carembeddable).

 ---

 Feel free to modify the text to fit your exact vision, goals, and development progress!